QuiiBz/sherif/README.md

 ## Installation

-Run `sherif` in the root of your monorepo to list the found issues:
+Run `sherif` in the root of your monorepo to list the found issues.
+Any error will cause Sherif to exit with a code 1:

 ```bash
 # PNPM